Madison transportation staff recommend Bus Rapid Transit routes

 Bus Rapid Transit, or BRT, is a high-frequency, high-capacity, limited-stop service that the city hopes to implement by 2024 to reduce vehicle traffic and connect the east and west sides of Madison.
 The system would use longer, articulated buses on city streets and some dedicated lanes.

-The proposed Downtown route includes State Street and the Capitol Square and requires re-routing some regular city buses onto Broom Street, Bassett Street and West Washington Avenue to reduce congestion on State.
+The Downtown route proposal, presented during a Transportation Policy and Planning Board meeting Monday, includes State Street and the Capitol Square and requires re-routing some regular city buses onto Broom Street, Bassett Street and West Washington Avenue to reduce congestion on State.
 During special events, such as the Dane County Farmers’ Market, BRT buses would be temporarily re-routed to the outer Capitol Square loop.

 The proposed West Side route runs from West Towne Mall to Downtown primarily along Mineral Point Road but swings south through the West Transfer Point, which would allow riders who live along Odana Road and south of the Beltline to connect with the BRT system.